 SCA has adopted a Code of Ethics (the "Code") that sets forth the standards of conduct expected of SCA personnel.
 All personnel are required annually to acknowledge in writing that they have received and will comply with the Code.
 The Code requires all personnel to comply with federal securities laws and to report all violations of the Code to SCA's Chief Compliance Officer ("CCO").
 The Code states that SCA's personnel owe a fiduciary duty to SCA's clients requiring them to act in the best interests of SCA's clients.
 SCA personnel must avoid conflicts of interest with clients and actions or activities that allow (or appear to allow) them or their family members to profit or benefit from their relationships with SCA at the expense of clients.
 The Code contains policies specific to the safeguarding of non-public personal information of clients and the avoidance of conflicts of interest.
 The Code also prohibits manipulative trading practices and insider trading.
+Persons associated with our firm are also required to report any violations of our Code of Ethics.
 In addition, the Code restricts personnel from giving or receiving gifts whose value exceeds \$100 to or from persons that do business with or on behalf of SCA.